0xPARC/0xparc-intro-book/easy/src/lwe.typ

 With these heuristics, we are ready to solve this problem.

-#todo[Is it better with the equations displayed, or no?]
+#todo[Is it better with the equations displayed, or no?
+(Compare "Red set" and "Blue set" below.)]

 === Red Set
 <red-set>